wpernath/openshift-sonatype-nexus/README.md

 In order to install a Sonatype Nexus license you can upload it via the Administration > System > Licensing portion of the Settings panel.

 ***NOTE***: You will need to have launched Nexus via the Persistent template as the container needs to restart to load the license.
 An ephemeral container is not able to have a license (at this time, ConfigMaps are being explored).

+## Container Image Additions

+The container, found at [https://hub.docker.com/r/kenmoini/openshift-sonatype-nexus](https://hub.docker.com/r/kenmoini/openshift-sonatype-nexus) has some additional bits stuffed into the image.

+### LDAP and Self-Signed Certificates
+JavaX doesn't accept self-signed certificates when using LDAPS connectivity.
+In order to get past this for normal LDAP deployments, you must import the certificates into the JRE keystore.

+To do this, there is a script, ```ss-ca-puller.sh```, that will loop through a list of hosts, connect and retrieve their SSL certificate, then add it to the JRE keystore.

+To add your own self-signed SSL certificates to the keystore you will need to modify the domain list in this Dockerfile and build the Docker image yourself - I do so everytime I use this for a workshop because the LDAP/RH IDM server is ephemeral and certificates change from workshop to workshop.

 ## LDAP